d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 and the optimizer must to touch each parameter once anyway.

-In the following code, we specify the weight decay hyper-parameter directly through the `wd` parameter when instantiating our `Trainer`.
+In the following code, we specify the weight decay hyperparameter directly through the `wd` parameter when instantiating our `Trainer`.
 By default, Gluon decays both weights and biases simultaneously.
 Note that we can have *different* optimizers